MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-software-download-settings-office-365.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "Provides Office 365 admins with information to help them configure software download settings in the admin center."
+description: "Provides admins with information to help them configure Office installation options in the Microsoft 365 admin center."
 ---

-# Manage software download settings in Office 365
+# Manage Office installation options in the Microsoft 365 admin center

 As an Office 365 admin, you can control which Office software your users can download and install from Office 365.
 The choices you make on the **Office installation options** page determine which software users can install from the **My account** > **Apps & devices** page in Office 365.
 Whichever choices you make, they apply to all users in your organization.